London's 2026 Basement Legalization Bylaws, Explained in Plain English.

 Master London’s New $600 N13 Licensing Mandate

-As of March 1, 2025, London landlords are legally barred from issuing an N13 notice without first securing a pre-approved permit and a Professional's report.
+As of March 1, 2025, London landlords are prohibited by by-law from issuing an N13 notice without first securing a pre-approved permit and a Professional's report.

 Read the Full Guide →